 \subsection{Nonlocal metric correction}

 In \cite{Calmet:2021lny}, it was shown that the nonlocal action does not change the Schwarzschild metric.
-We generalize this result in this section by showing that the nonlocal action still does not change the form of the AdS black hole, that is, the Kerr-AdS black hole (\eqref{eq:ss_ansatz} and \eqref{ef1}) is also a solution to the leading order nonlocal sector of the theory.
+We generalize this result in this section by showing that the nonlocal action still does not change the form of the AdS black hole.
+That is, the AdS black hole (\eqref{eq:ss_ansatz} and \eqref{ef1}) is also a solution to the leading order nonlocal sector of the theory.

-To see this, we show that the nonlocal action \eqref{nonlocalaction} vanishes on the maximally-symmetric solution and so does not change the extremum of the action upon which this classical Kerr-AdS phase space trajectory holds.
+To see this, we show that the nonlocal action \eqref{nonlocalaction} vanishes on the AdS solution and so does not change the extremum of the action upon which this classical AdS phase space trajectory holds.
 As in \cite{Calmet:2021lny}, we resort to the nonlocal Gauss-Bonnet identity

-where $O\left(R^3\right)$ encloses at least third order curvature terms.
-In terms of the AdS boundary scale $L$, these third order curvature terms correspond to $O\left(L^{-6}\right)$.
+where ${\cal O}\left(R^3\right)$ encloses at least third order curvature terms.
+In terms of the AdS boundary scale $L$, these third order curvature terms correspond to ${\cal O}\left(L^{-6}\right)$.
 Then, the nonlocal action \eqref{nonlocalaction} becomes

 We then use the representation \cite{Barvinsky1990}

 along with the identities in \eqref{maxsymidentities}, to deal with the nonlocal operations.
 The first integrand becomes

 where we used $\Box g_{\mu\nu}=0$ coming from metric compatibility with the curvature.
 Note that we added a threshold $m^2_\text{IR}$ for the lower bound of the integral to control the infrared divergence.
 Performing the integration we have